readdy/readdy_documentation/readdy_documentation/_system/topologies_reactions.md

     return recipe
 ```
 One can base the behavior of the reaction on the current state of the topology instance.
 It offers information about the contained particles configuration:
-- `topology.get_graph()` yields the connectivity graph of the topology:
+- `topology.get_graph()` or `topology.graph` yields the connectivity graph of the topology:
-  - `graph.get_vertices()` yields a list of vertices that has a 1-1 correspondence to what is yielded by `topology.particles`.
+  - `graph.get_vertices()` or `graph.vertices` yields a list of vertices that has a 1-1 correspondence to what is yielded by `topology.particles`.
 Each vertex itself can be iterated, yielding its adjacent vertices:
     ```python
     # for every vertex
-    for v in graph.get_vertices():
+    for v in graph.vertices:
         print("vertex {}".format(v.particle_index))
         # obtain number of its neighbors' neighbors
         n_neighbors_neighbors = 0